 5. Handle tax obligations

-This category doesn’t include employees or officers/managers of the business who receive a salary and incur expenses.
-They pay personal federal tax.
-PLLC members have the flexibility to choose which IRS designation they want to apply for taxation purposes.
+A Vermont PLLC can choose to file taxes in a number of different manners.
+The IRS has a great overview of what these are.
+The PLLC has some flexibility in choosing which IRS designation they want to apply for taxation purposes.
 It’s wise to consult with a business tax attorney or other tax professional to help iron out the wrinkles.

 The company needs to file a Business Entity Income Tax return (BI-471) with the Commissioner of Taxes.
 If a member receives income from the activities of the PLLC, they must also file a BI-471.
 The typical minimum tax for filing a BI-471 is $250.
 The form may be completed and filed online.
 Businesses are liable for other state taxes, including sales and use tax and meals and rooms tax.
 A tax professional or tax attorney will make identifying and filing state taxes easier and quicker.